 Taraban, R. (2008).
 An impoverished machine: Challenges to human learning and instructional technology.
 Behavior Research Methods, 40(3), 639-646.

-Dr. Taraban published an article in May, 2012, “Academic Factors that Affect Undergraduate Research Experiences”, in the Journal of Education Psychology that includes data he has gathered from undergraduate researchers, including TTU/HHMI Scholars.
+Dr. Taraban published an article in May, 2012, “Academic Factors that Affect Undergraduate Research Experiences”, in the Journal of Education Psychology that includes data he has gathered from undergraduate researchers, including CISER Scholars.
 Dr. Taraban et al found that peer support had a significant positive impact on the undergraduate research experience.
 Find the abstract at Psycnet on APA.org.